Hi! I’m Marisa.

 My career in academia came from two important experiences as a college student at NKU: working in the Writing Center for three years, and engaging in a research project on creative placemaking in the Greater Cincinnati area.
 In my two years at Oregon State, I became interested in the work of writing program administration, thanks to experiences as a Composition Assistant for the Writing Program and as the Graduate Teaching Assistant for the Writing Intensive Curriculum.
 I also got to collaborate on a piece about our composition program’s history, now in Rhetoric Review.

-As an early-career scholar, I try to keep a work-life balance by hiking once a week (weather permitting), joining other faculty for local trivia nights, and not responding to emails on weekends.
-Like a stereotypical English major, I’ve started setting ambitious reading goals each year (for 2024, we’re shooting for 75 non-academic books).
+As an early-career scholar, I try to keep a work-life balance by joining other faculty for local trivia nights, learning to ski in the winter, paddleboarding in the summer, and not responding to emails on weekends.
+Like a stereotypical English major, I’ve started setting ambitious reading goals each year (for 2026, we’re shooting for 70 non-academic books).

 How to pronounce my name: mə-‘ɹɪ-sə jɜ-‘ɹeɪ-si or jɜ-‘rɑ-tʃe (hear)